Lesson 3: Servo Motors

 Servo PWM vs. analogWrite() PWM

 Before we start wiring, let’s clear up a common source of confusion.
 You’ve already used analogWrite() to control LED brightness.
 Servos are also controlled by a “PWM” signal.
-But these are fundamentally different kinds of PWM, and mixing them up is a common mistake.
+Both signals technically have a duty cycle (the fraction of each period that the signal is HIGH), but the receiver interprets them in completely different ways—and mixing them up is a common mistake.

 analogWrite() PWM Servo PWM